dj311/remote-timing-attacks-are-practical/README.md

 The `./client/attack.py` module contains the entrypoint for the attack, building upong the helper functions in `tls.py` and `timed_messenger.*`.

 The majority of the attack code is written in Python, with the exception of `timed_messenger.*` in C. This module sends a message over an open socket, waits for a response, and times how long the whole thing takes.
 It does this using the guidance in the "How to Benchmark Code Execution Times" whitepaper from Intel [3].

+The [`attack.ipynb`](./client/attack.ipynb) Jupyter notebook is a good starting point, providing a high-level overview of the attack.
+It uses the implementations in `attack.py` and `tls.py` to take measurements and infer information about the private key.
+Its worth diggin into these if you're more curious about what's going on.
+Since I haven't got this working yet, it's quite likely that the narrative around the code cells is out-of-date at any particular point.

 ## Setup
 This project relies heavily on [Docker](https://www.docker.com) and [`docker-compose`](http://docs.docker.com/compose/install).
 This has only been tested on Linux but I imagine it'll work on Windows and Mac presuming the aforementioned tools are installed and working.